 FYE provides student mentoring, Learning Enhancement Seminars, and several other programs and events throughout the year.

-Interested in applying to be a Co-Director for Summer 2021?
-Download the application and return it to Student Center 236 by February 26.
+Interested in applying to be a Co-Director for Summer 2022?
+Download the application (pdf) and return it to Student Center 236 by February 26.

 - Inspire students to explore helpful resources and activities that support academic, personal and spiritual growth